 Agent Gray retreated into the kitchen to get some distance, but Tony followed her in.
 "So tell me, how is it that I don't remember seeing you around the 'ol HQ since I've been here?"

 "I'm paid to blend in," she replied as she heated the water.
 "I do my job better when I'm not noticed."

 "And that job is?"

 "Hey, nice collection," Clint interrupted as he came into the kitchen.
-He was currently admiring an assortment of newspaper clippings hanging on the fridge and around the walls.
+He was currently admiring an assortment of newspaper clippings, articles and photos, hanging on the fridge and around the walls.

 Tony stepped over to have a look.
-All the articles were related to members of the Avengers team.
+All the articles were related to the public exploits of the Avengers team.
 "This isn't creepy at all.
 Stalk much?"

-"I enjoy reading your exploits," she insisted.
-"I'm proud of you guys.
+"I enjoy reading about you guys," she insisted.
+"I'm proud of you.
 A lot of us in SHIELD are."